stephenkettley/note-app/README.md

-# note-app
+# Note App
-A note app built using HTML, CSS and JS
+A note app built using HTML, CSS and JS.